PapirusDevelopmentTeam/papirus-icon-theme/README.md

  - Papirus (for Arc Darker)
  - Papirus Dark (for Arc Dark)
- - Papirus Light (for light theme and panel)
+ - Papirus Light (light theme with Breeze colors)
  - Papirus Adapta (for Adapta)
  - Papirus Adapta Nokto (for Adapta Nokto)
  - ePapirus (for elementary OS and Pantheon Desktop)